Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 The options are described below.

+* **Do not use temporary instance **
+  This option enables copying your files via a local computer, which is usually slower and depends on the local Internet connection speed.

-* **Use temporary instance **This option enables faster copying of your files at a higher cost, which depends on the instance type and running time of the restore process.
+* **Use temporary instance **
+  This option enables faster copying of your files at a higher cost, which depends on the instance type and running time of the restore process.

-When selecting this option, you need to specify the settings of your temporary EC2 instance on the next wizard page.
+To use a temporary instance, you need to specify the settings of your temporary EC2 instance on the next wizard page.

 First, you need to select an existing, or specify a new "S3" or "S3 China" instance account.

-**\[See the following article to learn how to add a new S3 account to CloudBerry Backup.\]**

-**\[Please make sure that the specified account has all required permissions.\]**

-**\[Are the following settings required?\]**

 After selecting an account, specify the main settings of a target instance:

-* #### **Region**
+* **Region**

   You can place Amazon EC2 instances in multiple locations across the globe.
-These locations are composed of_regions\_and\_Availability Zones_.
+These locations are composed of _regions_ and _Availability Zones_.
 Each region is a separate geographic area encompassing multiple, isolated locations known as Availability Zones.

   > When you view your resources, you can only see the resources tied to the region you have specified.
 This is because regions are isolated from each other, and Amazon AWS does not replicate resources across regions automatically.
+  >
-Some AWS resources might not be available in all regions and Availability Zones.
+  > Some AWS resources might not be available in all regions and Availability Zones.
 Ensure that you can create the resources you need in the desired regions or Availability Zone before launching an instance in a specific Availability Zone.
+  >
-Please note that there is a charge for data transfer between regions.
-See[Regions and Availability Zones](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)for more information.
+  > Please note that there is a charge for data transfer between regions.

-**\[What happens with a plan after migrating an instance to another Availability Zone?\]**
+  >
+  > See [Regions and Availability Zones](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) for more information.

-* #### **Instance type**
+* **Instance type**

   Amazon EC2 provides a wide selection of instance types optimized to fit different use cases, such as computing, memory use, accelerated computing and optimized storage.